scottlamb/moonfire-nvr/design/api.md

 *   `videoSamples`: the number of samples (aka frames) of video in this recording.
 *   `sampleFileBytes`: the number of bytes of video in this recording.
+*   `hasTrailingZero`: the final frame of the final recording id described by this row (`endId` if present, otherwise `startId`) has a duration of 0.
+    A frame's duration is calculated by subtracting its timestamp from the following frame's timestamp.
+When a run ends, there's no following frame and Moonfire NVR fills in a duration of 0.
+When using `/view.mp4`, it's not possible to append additional segments after such frames, as noted below.

 Under the property `videoSampleEntries`, an object mapping ids to objects with the following properties: